microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/CodeSetup.md

 ```

 ### Script
-As mentioned, we wrap the **Fluent UI Web Components** which are implemented in a script file.
+We wrap the **Fluent UI Web Components**, which are implemented in a script file, for quite a few of our components.
 This **file is included in the library** itself and does not have to be downloaded or pulled from a CDN.

 > By including the script in the library we can safeguard that you are always using the best matching script version.

-When using **SSR (Static Server Rendering)**, you will need to include the web components script in your `App.razor`.
-As there is no Blazor script being loaded/used, our script will also not get loaded.
+In some cases, like when using .NET 8's new **SSR (Static Server Rendering)** rendermode, it might be necessary to include our library script in your `App.razor` manually.
+You can do so as follows:

 ```html
 <script src="_content/Microsoft.FluentUI.AspNetCore.Components/Microsoft.FluentUI.AspNetCore.Components.lib.module.js" type="module" async></script>